ballerina-platform/ballerina-dev-website/case-studies/central.md

 ## Challenges

 The primary objective of Ballerina Central is to manage the wide spectrum of Ballerina packages most effectively and optimally.
-It was critical for Ballerina Central to be a cloud deployment, which can scale the platform on demand when the load is increased by preserving consistent high availability.
+Therefore, it was critical for Ballerina Central to be a cloud deployment, which can scale the platform on demand when the load is increased by preserving consistent high availability for its users.
 Designing the solution faced several other secondary challenges such as the requirement to handle JSON, other network-services-related data types, and database connectors, achieve concurrency via isolated services, and generate Docker and Kubernetes images for a robust and resilient cloud deployment.

 ## Solution

-The Ballerina language was the natural choice when implementing Ballerina Central not only to demonstrate its features in a real-world use case but also because the features of Ballerina were deemed to be the perfect choice to meet the specific requirements and develop the best package repository prompting to come up with a fresh an innovative solution for itself.
+The Ballerina language was the natural choice when implementing Ballerina Central, not only to demonstrate its features in a real-world use case, but also because the features of Ballerina were deemed to be the perfect choice to meet the specific requirements and develop the best package repository, prompting to come up with a fresh an innovative solution for itself.

 As for the main highlights of the solution as illustrated in the diagram below, [WSO2 Choreo](https://wso2.com/choreo/) was used to provide the hosting capabilities, [WSO2 Asgardeo](https://wso2.com/asgardeo/) was used as the identity service provider, and Microsoft Azure products and SQL were used in implementing the cloud-based network and data storage requirements.